 Several of her IMU co-workers were part of SERT, which is the correctional equivalent of a Special Weapons and Tactics (SWAT) team for the highest level facility emergencies.
 Team members receive extensive training to respond to situations beyond the capabilities of other response teams.
 SERT includes marksman and other deadly force specialists.
 The facility was recruiting for team members and Boe asked about joining.

 “Without the encouragement of the guys on the team I probably wouldn’t have tried out,” she said.

-If she passed the physical test and made it on the team, she would be the first female to earn a spot on the Clallam Bay SERT and only the second woman in Washington DOC to become a SERT member.
+If she passed the physical test and made it on the team, she would be the first female to earn a spot on the Clallam Bay SERT and only the second woman in Washington State Department of Corrections, (DOC) to become a SERT member.

 She trained with her coworker, Jim McIlraith, who met her at the gym every morning to prepare for the demanding physical standards.
 Some physical ability tests, including those with upper-body requirements, such as a pull-up, often disqualify women from law enforcement qualifications at a higher rate than men and have come under fire from civil rights groups as having a disparate impact on female officers.
 Boe prepared for the challenge by training for the specific requirements, which included a mile-and-a-half run in under 12 minutes, followed by a series of push-ups, sit-ups and pull-ups.

 Boe’s training paid off.
 She qualified for a spot during a try-out at Clallam Bay, but to make the team, she was required to pass the statewide SWAT basic standards.
 The SWAT basic course for law enforcement was administered at Fort Lewis, now called Joint Base Lewis-McChord.
 She and other Corrections staff who were trying out for the team went to SWAT basic training as a group.
 That’s when Boe said she realized being a female on the SERT team was out of the ordinary.